-Family and social relations as constraints

-Our findings reveal that, regardless of their business profile, some women face expectations to prioritize household duties over their businesses.
+Family and social relations as constraints Our findings reveal that, regardless of their business profile, some women face expectations to prioritize household duties over their businesses.
 They may be discouraged from taking risks and starting their own enterprises by family members.
 These challenges highlight the importance of fostering an enabling environment that recognizes and supports women's entrepreneurial ambitions, alongside their family roles.
 Furthermore, certain Agri Business Leaders have encountered resistance from their family members when transitioning from white-collar jobs to agri-entrepreneurship.
-There exists a misconception that this career path is not suitable for educated individuals and that the earnings would be insufficient to support their families.9

-Stop ignoring the role of family and community

-- Don't view women

-entrepreneurs as isolated

-individuals; instead, recognize

-them as integral parts of larger

-social and familial systems.

-Ask about the role of family as

-assets and constraints during

-the needs assessment.

-- Based on the needs assessment you may decide to involve the husband or family members in the program selection process, or training sessions - or organize a peer support session discussing how to leverage the support of the family.

-- You could also invite a married couple successfully running a family business to share how they do this in combination with their private life.
+There exists a misconception that this career path is not suitable for educated individuals and that the earnings would be insufficient to support their families.
+What you can do (better) Stop ignoring the role of family and community - Don't view women entrepreneurs as isolated individuals; instead, recognize them as integral parts of larger social and familial systems.
+Ask about the role of family as assets and constraints during the needs assessment. - Based on the needs assessment you may decide to involve the husband or family members in the program selection process, or training sessions - or organize a peer support session discussing how to leverage the support of the family. - You could also invite a married couple successfully running a family business to share how they do this in combination with their private life.
+My baby is very young, and it's challenging to go to the market because I need to care for her, especially when her siblings are at school.
+Micro-Entrepreneur South Sudan